 - Systems engineering: Prototyping a model-based system engineering (MBSE) approach; verification and commissioning of complex systems; reliability & availability analysis for an VLT or ELT instrument…

-The candidates for a master's thesis can choose one (or a couple) of the subjects proposed in Table 1 according to their studies, experience and interests.
+The candidates for an internship in their last year of studies can choose one (or a couple) of the subjects proposed in this page according to their studies, experience and interests.

-It is expected from the PhD studentship candidates that they develop and grow their research plan based on one of our original subjects (no subjects left currently in 2021, come back in 2022) in discussion with their supervisor in their home university and with the ESO supervisor.
+It is expected from the PhD studentship candidates that they develop and grow their research plan based on one of our original subjects given in this page in discussion with their supervisor in their home university and with the ESO supervisor.